Contact VFC

 • You will need each key practice staff member’s unique User ID and Confirmation Code (generated after completion of the required lessons).

-• Review the federal VFC Provider Agreement and Provider Agreement Addendum (additional details on all California VFC Program requirements).
+2. Review the federal VFC Provider Agreement and the California Provider Agreement Addendum (additional details on program requirements).

 What’s Next

 The VFC Program will review your enrollment form for completeness and satisfaction of all requirements.
-Once verified, your regional VFC Field Representative will contact you within 5 business days to schedule a virtual appointment.
-Upon approval, you will receive a VFC Provider Identification Number (PIN), which you will need to order vaccines and for all future interactions with the VFC Program.
-Once your PIN is assigned, VFC will process your first vaccine order.
+Once verified, your regional Field Representative will contact you within 5 business days to schedule an enrollment visit.
+Upon approval, you will receive a Provider Identification Number (PIN), which you will need to order vaccines and for all future interactions with the VFC Program.
+Once your provider PIN is assigned, VFC will process your first vaccine order.